|Mozart||Sonata In F, K280|

 |Grieg||Lyric Pieces ‘The Brook’ Op.
 62; ‘Lonely Wanderer’ Op.
 43; ‘Carnival Scene’ Op.
 19|

 |Liszt||Legende ‘St Francis of Assisi Preaching to the Birds’|

 |Liszt||Les jeux d’eaux à la Villa d’Este|

 |Charles Owen & Katya Apekisheva|

 The London Piano Festival’s Artistic Directors Charles Owen and Katya Apekisheva showcase their solo playing and special collaboration as duo partners in a wide ranging programme featuring piano music inspired by Nature and Mankind.

-Exquisite works by Liszt and Grieg capture the essence of the Romantic spirit contrasting dramatically with the relentless rhythms of Frederic Rzewski’s amazing depiction of American cotton mills.
+Exquisite works by Liszt and Grieg capture the essence of the Romantic spirit, while the duo come together for Poulec’s glittering Sonata for two pianos and Ravel’s heady La valse.
 Invigorating solo pieces by LPF ‘Composer in Residence’ Jonathan Dove complete the evening.